 The Illinois Department of Insurance provides a set of guidelines for how to choose the best Illinois homeowners insurance company.
 It’s important to find a reliable company and agent, which can be done using the agency’s online resources.
 Use the department’s website to look up complaint history and licensing status for any insurance providers you intend to do business with.
 The agency suggests shopping around and comparing policies to make sure you understand the terms of the home insurance policy you’re purchasing.

-- State Farm: State Farm is one of the best Illinois homeowners insurance providers for its wide range of policy offerings and stellar ratings from J.D.
+State Farm is one of the best Illinois homeowners insurance providers for its wide range of policy offerings and stellar ratings from J.D.
 Power.
-In addition to homeowners insurance, the provider offers auto, life, health, disability, small business and liability insurance policies, creating ample opportunity to bundle and save.
+In addition to homeowners insurance, the provider offers auto insurance, life insurance, health insurance, disability insurance, small business insurance, and liability insurance policies, creating ample opportunity to bundle and save.
 We also love State Farm’s easy online quote process, which uses AI to help you calculate your home’s replacement cost.

 Average homeowners insurance cost in Illinois

 There are many types of home insurance coverage available in Illinois.
-Here are a few to look out for per the Illinois Department of Insurance:
+Here are a few to consider, per the Illinois Department of Insurance:

 - Dwelling and other structures: This type covers damage to your property, including your home and any other structures that are not attached to the house like fences and detached garages.